Molecule Generation for Drug Design: a Graph Learning Perspective: Introduction

-There also exist surveys on molecule generation and optimization. \cite{guo2020systematic,faez2021deep} both provide a comprehensive overview of the literature in the field of deep generative models for graph generation.
+There also exist surveys on molecule generation and optimization.~\citep{guo2022systematic} and~\citep{faez2021deep} both provide a comprehensive overview of the literature in the field of deep generative models for graph generation.
 But they do not focus on molecules only.
-Apart from molecules, they also present deep generative models designed for other domains.
-As for~\cite{elton2019deep,alshehri2020deep}, they both put emphasis on the four architectures often utilized as backbone model for molecule design methods, namely, recursive neural networks, autoencoders, generative adversarial networks, and reinforcement learning.
-It is also worth mentioning that~\cite{elton2019deep,alshehri2020deep,guo2020systematic,faez2021deep} all discuss molecule design methods based on different molecular representations, including Simplified Molecular Input Line Entry System (SMILES)~\cite{anderson1987smiles}, 2D representation referring to connectivity graph and 3D representation that contains coordinates of the atoms within a molecule.
-There have been a rich body of literature on SMILES-based generative models~\cite{gomez2018automatic,kang2018conditional,putin2018adversarial,grisoni2020bidirectional,griffiths2020constrained}.
-But the number of works on 3D-generative methods for molecule is quite small in contrast.
-Existing representative 3D methods include G-SchNet~\cite{gebauer2019symmetry}, E-NF~\cite{garcia2021n}, GEN3D~\cite{roney2022generating} and G-SphereNet~\cite{fluo2022an}.
+Apart from molecules, they also present deep generative models designed for other domains, such as social networks.
+As for~\citep{elton2019deep,alshehri2020deep}, they both put emphasis on the four architectures often utilized for molecule design methods.
+It is also worth mentioning that~\citep{elton2019deep,alshehri2020deep,guo2022systematic,faez2021deep} all discuss molecule design methods based on different molecular representations, including SMILES, 2D representation referring to connectivity graph and 3D representation that contains coordinates of the atoms within a molecule.
+As previously noted, despite the extensive literature on SMILES-based generative models~\citep{gomez2018automatic,kang2018conditional,putin2018adversarial,grisoni2020bidirectional,griffiths2020constrained}, these methods have fallen out of mainstream use.
+Additionally, there is a noticeable disparity in the volume of research between 3D-generative methods for molecules and the more prevalent 2D graph-based methods.
+For readers interested in 3D-based methods, existing representative works like G-SchNet~\citep{gebauer2019symmetry}, E-NF~\citep{garcia2021n}, GEN3D~\citep{roney2022generating} and G-SphereNet~\citep{luo2022an} are recommended.

-Context-sensitive SMILES-based molecule generation approaches cannot ensure 100\% chemical validity~\cite{elton2019deep} unless complicated constraints are added.
-However, 2D-based molecule generation approaches are easily able to ensure that the generated molecules are 100\% chemically valid.
-Different from existing surveys mentioned above, our survey puts emphasis on the molecule generation's application for drug design and conducts a comprehensive overview of the state-of-the-art drug design methods based on 2D representation, i.e. only from a graph learning perspective.
+Different from the existing surveys mentioned above, our survey solely focuses on the drug design tasks and conducts a comprehensive overview of the state-of-the-art molecular design methods based on the 2D representation, i.e., only from a graph learning perspective.
+Additionally, compared to other surveys and an earlier version of our own survey, we include some more recent methods, particularly some diffusion-based methods, which were not covered in previous surveys.